rishibarad/jupyter_notebooks/README.md

-# Jupyter notebooks for testing concepts
+# Jupyter Notebooks for Testing Concepts

-## Table of Contents
+# Table of Contents

 | Practice | Directory |
 | -------- | --------- |